Panopto/Panopto-RR-Light-Service-With-Installer/README.md

 ````
 <Action Name> ERROR
 ````
 if the action was not able to process.
-Note that actions that have no effect (such as trying to START or STOP when there is no current recording) will still result in an OK.
+Note that actions that have no effect (such as trying to PAUSE or STOP when there is no current recording) will still result in an OK.

 Possible actions are: